RosettaCommons/documentation/application_documentation/stepwise/stepwise_monte_carlo/stepwise.md

 -  The method is acutely sensitive to the assumed energy function.
 This is in contrast to other Rosetta protocols that either transit through low-resolution ('centroid') stages or make use of database fragments; both strategies 'regularize' the search but preclude solution of problems in which low-resolution energy functions are not trustworthy or the fragment database is too sparse.

+- The method computes loop closure (`loop_close`) energies based on a simple Gaussian chain model of uninstantiated loops.
+While this energy function can handle cycles of loops, it fails on pose collections that have nested loop cycles, and so those are avoided by default in `stepwise`.

 -  The method is intended to obey detailed balance, albeit on a perturbed energy landscape where each conformation's energy is mapped to the energy of the closest local minimum.
-In problems involving multiple chains that are dock/undocked or chains closed/broken, the current move implementations do not quite obey detailed balance due to incorrect move schedule and omission of a Jacobian ratio, respectively.
-Both issues are fixable, and will be fixed in future releases.
+Major deviations from detailed balance are avoided by computing the ratio of forward to reverse proposal probabilities.
+However, in moves involving addition or resampling of chains with closure, the current move implementations do not quite obey detailed balance due to incorrect handling of the multiplicity of moves upon adding, incorrect move schedule and omission of a Jacobian ratio, respectively.
+There are ways to fix this, if need be.

 Code and Demo
 =============